acuvity/mcp-servers-registry/mcp-server-github/charts/mcp-server-github/README.md

 **Description**:

 ```
-Get details of a specific pull request
+Get details of a specific pull request in a GitHub repository.
 ```

 **Parameter**: